sdziallas/comp55/docs/labs/JavavsCPP.md

 and see if anything interesting comes up.
 I'll leave you with one last thing to worry about here.

-Now with your new found knowledge on Java, what will this print out?
+Now with your newfound knowledge of Java, what will this printout?

 ```java
 Fraction f1 = new Fraction(5, 2);